House Tours take place Saturday & Sunday from 11am until 5pm.

 Brew House, 114 N. Summit St, Toledo, 567-600-7029

-Tickets are available at each House Tour site and at Information Booths located in the Arboretum, Glenwood Park, and at the Art Fair.
+Tickets are also available at each House Tour site and at Information Booths located in the Arboretum, Glenwood Park, and at the Art Fair.
 Credit Cards are accepted at the Information Booths.

 The Houses